lmccart/SocialHacking/readme.md

 		* Create an app that has an effect on others that aren't using the app.
 		* Create an app that causes or enables people to meet for a specific purpose.
 * Reading
-	* __Required__: post one tweet about [The Prophet’s Prosthesis: An Interview with Krzysztof Wodiczko](http://www.sculpture.org/documents/scmag99/may99/wodiczko/wodiczko.shtml) and if you want more context for Krzysztof's work read [Designing for the City of Strangers](http://www.intelligentagent.com/ME/wodiczko.pdf)
+	* __Required__: Post one tweet about [The Prophet’s Prosthesis: An Interview with Krzysztof Wodiczko](http://www.sculpture.org/documents/scmag99/may99/wodiczko/wodiczko.shtml) and if you want more context for Krzysztof's work read [Designing for the City of Strangers](http://www.intelligentagent.com/ME/wodiczko.pdf)
 	* __Recommended__:
 		* [Mark Skwarek](http://www.markskwarek.com/) and [The AR Art Manifesto](http://www.manifestar.info/)
 		* [The Street is the Stage](http://classes.design.ucla.edu/Winter11/199/wp-content/uploads/2011/01/RSP_schechner.pdf)